General Tournament Pack

 Clocks cannot be paused for normal in-game checks, such as LOS, unless a genuine disagreement between the two players.
 A "genuine disagreement" is one that requires pulling out the rulebook or for the TO to rule on the situation.

-If time runs out dice are down and no further rolls and movement can be made, the opponent can continue (including movement, Range and melee) till turn 6 (7 if rolled for) or time runs out.
+After this it is dice down and no further rolls and movement can be made, the opponent can continue (including movement, Range and melee) till turn 6 (7 if rolled for) or time runs out.

 At round end is is dice down immediately for both players and the game ends.
 If the players can see that the round time is going to end before they finish the game they should endeavour to finish the game so each player has had equal number of turns, eg both players should have 5 turns instead of one player having 5 and the other having 6.